-Days 3 through 6 - June 15-18, 2023.
+Days 3 through 6 - May 25-28, 2025.

-In the Khutzeymateen.
-Very full days of bear photography and opportunistic photography instruction.
+In the Khutzeymateen Grizzly Sanctuary.
+Very full days of bear photography!

-Day 7 - June 19, 2023.
+Day 7 - May 29, 2025.

 Breakfast on the Afterglow followed by our return float plane trip back to Prince Rupert.
-After which you'll be left with some awesome memories - and some awesome photos!
+After which you'll be left with many amazing memories and photos!

-Our Ethical Stance - Wildlife FIRST!
+My Ethical Stance - Wildlife FIRST!

-Wildlife conservation is the primary reason for my involvement in wildlife photography.
+Wildlife conservation is the primary reason for my involvement in wildlife photography and for running photo tours.
 As such, I place the welfare and value of our subjects above the value of any photograph of them.
-This philosophy is embodied in my Wildlife FIRST rules of conduct that guide our actions during all my photo tours.
+This philosophy is embodied in my Wildlife FIRST! rules of conduct that guide our collective actions during all my photo tours.
 These four simple ethical rules state that:

-1. Ethical wildlife photographers should engage in passive wildlife photography only.
-This means striving to capture images of wildlife behaving as naturally as possible and without the photographer taking any actions to guide the subject(s) toward desirable settings and/ or backdrops or elicit specific "poses".
+1. Wildlife photographers who place wildlife welfare FIRST should engage in passive wildlife photography only.
+This means striving to capture images of wildlife behaving as naturally as possible and without the photographer taking any actions to guide the subject(s) toward desirable settings and/or backdrops or elicit specific "poses".

-- 2. Ethical wildlife photographers should do nothing intentional to alter or influence the behaviour of their subjects for the purpose of photography.
-This includes not intentionally influencing their distribution in space or their behaviour.
-This translates into not engaging in any form of luring or baiting (or any other form of food supplementation).
-Additionally, it extends to not using any sound to alter the behaviour of the subject for the purpose of photography, including using predator and/or prey calls, song or vocalization playbacks, vocal clicking, or making any other sound to cause the subject to alter its ongoing behaviour and look at the photographer. - 3.
-While conforming to and working within any legal guidelines determining minimum allowable approach distances, ethical wildlife photographers should allow the wildlife subject regardless of the species - to determine the subject-to-photographer distance it is comfortable with.
-This principle serves to reduce stress on the subject and also allows the capture of photographs of the subject behaving in a more natural, and often more interesting, fashion.
+2. Wildlife photographers who place wildlife welfare FIRST should do nothing intentional to alter or influence the behaviour of their subjects for the purpose of photography.
+This includes NOT intentionally influencing their distribution in space and time or influencing their behaviour.
+This translates into NOT engaging in any form of luring or baiting (or any other form of food supplementation).
+Additionally, it extends to not using any sound to alter the behaviour of the subject for the purpose of photography, including using predator and/or prey calls, song or vocalization playbacks, vocal clicking, or making any other sound to cause the subject to alter its ongoing behaviour and look at the photographer.

+3. While conforming to and working within any legal guidelines determining minimum allowable approach distances, wildlife photographers who place wildlife welfare FIRST should allow the wildlife subject - regardless of the species - to determine the subject-to-photographer distance it is comfortable with.
+This principle serves to reduce stress on the subject - and also allows the capture of photographs of the subject behaving in a more natural, and often more interesting, fashion.